Sponsoring website: Emergency Boot Kit

 In Isaiah 55:8-9, we have a passage describing another attribute of God: “"For My thoughts are not your thoughts, Nor are your ways My ways," declares the LORD.
 "For as the heavens are higher than the earth, So are My ways higher than your ways And My thoughts than your thoughts.” — emphasis mine.
 This usage of "heavens" could be understood metaphorically as meaning something that will always be beyond whatever humans will ever think or accomplish, but I'd like to think of it as a reference to the heaven where God existed ‘outside of, and before, creating the physical Universe’.
 And because Psalm 103 itself contains such a reference (“The LORD has established His throne in the heavens, And His sovereignty rules over all.
 (Ps 103:19; NAU),” I believe we should also see verse 11 as the infinity which separates both our minds and our physical universe from God's mind and the heaven where only He could dwell before Creation.

-I wrote the words above, because John actually said so little about how infinite God's love truly is.
+I wrote the words above, because John MacArthur actually said very little about how infinite God’s love truly is.
 He started to do so by providing us with a physical distance, saying: "The latest NASA stat tells us that they think they know where the edge of the universe is, and they suggest this: If you go 186,000 miles a second, which is the speed of light, you could reach the end of the known universe in 225 trillion years."
-In fact, that's much farther than NASA has ever claimed it to be, and here's the reason: That value has nothing to do with the speed of light, but rather mankind's rocket technology in 2014.[4]
-The value you'll find in in multiple sources over the past decade for the distance to the edge of the known universe is 46.6 billion light-years.[5]
+In fact, that's much farther than NASA has ever claimed it to be, and here's the reason: That value has nothing to do with the speed of light, but rather mankind's rocket technology in 2014.[6]
+The value you'll find in in multiple sources over the past decade for the distance to the edge of the known universe is 46.6 billion light-years.[7]
 Yet that was all John said about God's love being infinite.
 But there is no number, distance or time you could ever dream of that comes close to equaling infinity or eternity!
-However, John's concluding statement about this illustration is well worth repeating:
+However, John’s concluding statement about this illustration is well worth repeating:

 "He loves us with a committed and covenant love that is infinite; has no bounds. ...
 It's so stunning and so staggering, that you might wonder if it's actually true.
 But God wants to illustrate His love for us in an infinite way."